All-Star Squadron: Publication history

 All-Star Squadron #31 (1984) featured the group's first "full roster" general meeting, taking place at their headquarters.
 The All-Star Squadron HQ was depicted as the Trylon and Perisphere, actual structures in Flushing Meadows, Queens, New York, constructed for the 1939 New York World's Fair.
 The Perisphere contained the Squadron meeting hall, while the Trylon was retrofitted as an aircraft hangar/vertical launch platform.
 The All-Star Squadron had a robotic butler named Gernsback, based on the Elektro robots from the fair and named after science fiction publisher Hugo Gernsback.

-During the 1985-1986 series Crisis on Infinite Earths, Earth-Two and Earth-One, along with some other realities, merged into a new, unified reality with a revised history.
+During the 1985-86 series Crisis on Infinite Earths, Earth-Two and Earth-One, along with some other realities, merged into a new, unified reality with a revised history.
 The heroes of World War II now existed in the same timeline as modern heroes, simply operating at an earlier time.
-While it was not a major problem to establish that certain characters such as the Golden Age Flash (a man named Jay Garrick) and the later Flash (a man named Barry Allen) could co-exist and both operate during different time periods, this explanation didn't work for heroes with direct counterparts.
+While it was not a major problem to establish that certain characters such as the Golden Age Flash (a man named Jay Garrick) and the later Flash (a man named Barry Allen) could co-exist and both operate during different time periods, this explanation did not work for heroes with direct counterparts.
 Golden Age heroes such as Superman, Wonder Woman, Batman, Robin, and Green Arrow all of whom had the same secret identities, same basic origin stories, and largely similar supporting casts as their modern day counterparts.
 For this reason, these particular Golden Age heroes, and some others, had to be removed from the history of the new, unified timeline.
 This also meant the canon of several recent All-Star Squadron stories was now questionable, since the Golden Age versions of those same heroes made multiple appearances in the series.

 To clear the slate after Crisis on Infinite Earths and re-launch the franchise, All Star Squadron ended with issue #67 and the series was succeeded by Young All-Stars.
 Since then, the All-Star Squadron has appeared in sporadic stories published by DC Comics.
 Article X was used again during the crossover Final Crisis when Earth's superheroes needed to unite against the forces of Darkseid and the evil New Gods.

+In a 2025 interview, Thomas said of All-Star Squadron that "I always say two things.
+One is that was my favorite comic of all time to write, above Conan, Avengers, or anything, because it combined the superheroes and the history, two of my great passions.
+And the other thing is that ... there is a possibility that if it hadn't been for that damn Crisis on Infinite Earths ... we might have kept going, we'd be right up to three or four hundred issues by now."